 - 8 cups chicken stock / broth (1.9 liters)

 - ½ stick butter (4 tbsp/56g)

 - ½ cup all-purpose flour (75g)

 - ½ cup parsley (chopped) (25g)

-This thick, hearty, and creamy Slow Cooker Chicken Wild Rice Soup is a joy to come back to after a long day at work.
+This thick, hearty, and creamy soup is a joy to come back to after a long day at work.
 It is so comforting and satisfying served with a thick slice of crusty bread.